-Although HRV and PRV originate from similar processes, and pulse rate has been found to be a good surrogate of heart rate, the relationship between HRV and PRV is not straightforward, and there is still no consensus regarding the validity of using PRV as a surrogate of HRV (Mejia-Mejia et al., 2020).
+Although HRV and PRV originate from similar processes, and pulse rate has been found to be a good surrogate of heart rate, the relationship between HRV and PRV is not straightforward, and there is still no consensus regarding the validity of using PRV as a surrogate of HRV (Mejia-Mejia et al 2020a).
 It has been shown that several technical and physiological factors may affect PPG and could alter PRV.
-Some researchers argue that the differences between HRV and PRV are mainly due to physiological aspects, such as haemodynamic changes (Gil, Orini, et al., 2010; Mejía-Mejía et al., 2020, 2021), the different nature of PPG and ECG signals (Schäfer and Vagedes, 2013), and the effects of other factors on PRV, such as external forces on the arterial vessels (Gil, Bailón, et al., 2010).
-Moreover, PRV has been found to be present in the absence of HRV (Constant et al., 1999; Pellegrino, Schiller and Zucker, 2014), and there are reports of differences in PRV between measurement sites (Yuda et al., 2020).
+Some researchers argue that the differences between HRV and PRV are mainly due to physiological aspects, such as haemodynamic changes (Gil et al 2010, Mejía-Mejía et al 2021), the different nature of PPG and ECG signals (Schäfer and Vagedes 2013), and the effects of other factors on PRV, such as external forces on the arterial vessels (Gil 2010).
+Moreover, PRV has been found to be present in the absence of HRV (Constant et al 1999, Pellegrino et al 2014), and there are reports of differences in PRV between measurement sites (Yuda et al 2020).
 All of these suggest there are different processes affecting PRV that are not necessarily related to HRV.
 Whilst HRV is the main determinant of PRV, PRV is also influenced by variations in pulse arrival time: the time between R-waves in the ECG signal (from which HRV is assessed), and pulse onsets in the PPG signal (from which PRV is assessed).
-Indeed, studies have shown that differences between PRV and HRV are due to oscillations in pulse arrival time (Ajtay, Béres and Hejjel, 2023) and pulse transit time (pulse arrival time minus the pre-ejection period) (E. Gil et al., 2010).
+Indeed, studies have shown that differences between PRV and HRV are due to oscillations in pulse arrival time (Ajtay et al 2023) and pulse transit time (pulse arrival time minus the pre-ejection period) (Gil et al 2010).
 Pulse arrival time, pulse transit time, and also respiration, can have a sufficiently large influence so as to disturb some key measurements from PRV, especially under non-ideal scenarios, such as when non-healthy, older, and non-resting subjects are considered.
 It would be beneficial to pursue research that elucidates the level of impact these factors have on PRV and its relationship with HRV, and how could both PRV and HRV be used to extract information about these other physiological processes taking place.

-Other studies have concluded that the agreement between PRV and HRV may also be affected by technical aspects relating to the extraction of PRV from pulse waves (Béres, Holczer and Hejjel, 2019; Peralta et al., 2019; Mejía-Mejía, May and Kyriacou, 2022).
+Other studies have concluded that the agreement between PRV and HRV may also be affected by technical aspects relating to the extraction of PRV from pulse waves (Béres et al 2019, Peralta et al 2019, Mejía-Mejía et al 2022).
 The manner in which PPG signals are acquired and processed for measuring PRV is also important.
-Photoplethysmography, being an optical technique, is based on the interaction between tissue and light, and the wavelength at which the tissue is illuminated affect the depth at which light penetrates, with longer wavelengths reaching deeper tissue (Kyriacou, 2021).
+Photoplethysmography, being an optical technique, is based on the interaction between tissue and light, and the wavelength at which the tissue is illuminated affect the depth at which light penetrates, with longer wavelengths reaching deeper tissue (Kyriacou 2021).
 PRV has been extracted from PPG signals acquired using red, infrared, green and orange lights, but it is still not clear if this could result in differences in PRV measurements.
-Other important aspects that could affect PRV results are the PPG sampling frequency, the manner in which PPG signals are pre-processed, and the choice of frequency domain analysis techniques used for PRV analysis (Schäfer and Vagedes, 2013; Mejia-Mejia et al., 2020).
+Other important aspects that could affect PRV results are the PPG sampling frequency, the manner in which PPG signals are pre-processed, and the choice of frequency domain analysis techniques used for PRV analysis (Schäfer and Vagedes 2013, Mejia-Mejia et al 2020a).